-Audio equipment should be treated like a newborn, in a way.
-Okay maybe AS IF your equipment is a newborn.
-Anything you wouldn’t do with a newborn, you shouldn’t do with your audio gear.
+Proper storage (yes, even for headphones) goes a long way towards preserving the overall lifespan of your gear.
 It’s a good rule of thumb to follow if you plan on getting long term usage from your mic, monitors, or speakers.

 What Do The Consumers Think?

-Out of close to 5,000 customer reviews on Amazon, the Audio-Technica ATH M50 Professional Headphones are reviewed at an almost completely 5 STAR SCORE.
+Out of over 4,000 customer reviews on Amazon, the M50 are very highly-reviewed and have an almost perfect 5 STAR SCORE.
 One thing you can’t deny is the overwhelming customer satisfaction with this pair of headphones.

-We covered quite a bit in this rundown and I hope I was able to answer most, if not all of your questions.
-If not, please feel free to comment below and ask away.
-I always do my best to respond in a timely manner and appreciate you taking the time to read through this review.
+Did you enjoy our Audio Technica ATH M50 Review?
+Hopefully most of your questions were answered!
+If not, feel free to comment below and ask us anything about what was covered.
+I always do my best to respond in a timely manner and appreciate you taking the time to read through this review!